 I agree with your colleagues whenever they say something like, “Best boot in 30 years of industry.
 BEST OF THE BEST!” and most probably your sixth sense says the following:

-Pittsburgh is sitting in the dependable class.
+Pittsburgh is sitting in a dependable class.
 And you know what?
 If some of them say that these are the best ones… nope, I won’t disagree!

 But wait, exactly how are they one of the best ones?
 That’s what we are going to discuss here, inside out.